transistorsoft/react-native-background-geolocation/help/INSTALL-ANDROID-AUTO.md

 ### Polygon Geofencing Add-on

+> [!NOTE]
-If you've purchased a license for the [Polygon Geofencing add-on](https://shop.transistorsoft.com/products/polygon-geofencing), add the following license key to your __`AndroidManifest`__ (Polygon Geofencing is fully functional in DEBUG builds so you can try before you buy):
+> If you've purchased a license for the [Polygon Geofencing add-on](https://shop.transistorsoft.com/products/polygon-geofencing), add the following license key to your __`AndroidManifest`__ (Polygon Geofencing is fully functional in DEBUG builds so you can try before you buy):

 ```diff
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"